Hutt Valley Line: Passenger services

 C, D, and L class steam locomotives operated the original route in the 1870s and 1880s.

-In 1905, D 137 was utilised in trials on the Hutt Valley Line of a "railcar" service between Lower and Upper Hutt based on a concept the Railways Department's General Manager had witnessed in the eastern United States.
+In 1905, D 137 was utilised in trials on the Hutt Valley Line of a "railcar" service between Lower and Upper Hutt based on a concept the Railways Department's General Manager Thomas Ronayne had witnessed in the eastern United States.
 This involved D 137 hauling a carriage that seated 24 first class passengers and 48 second class passengers, and had a guard's compartment.
 It proved uneconomic and grossly over-powered, and accordingly, it was soon taken out of service and the Railways Department pursued research into genuine railcars, culminating in various classes covered by the general RM class designation.

 On 11 December 1897, the Wairarapa Line was completed to its junction with the Palmerston North–Gisborne Line at Woodville, allowing the commencement of the Napier Express from Wellington through the Hutt Valley and Wairarapa to Napier in the Hawkes Bay.
 This provided the premier service on the Hutt Valley Line until early 1909, when it was re-routed via the west coast route that the Railways Department had recently acquired from the Wellington and Manawatu Railway Company.
 Its replacement was the Wairarapa Mail, an express train that ran the Napier Express's former Wellington-to-Woodville leg.
 Through the Hutt Valley, the express was typically hauled by W^{W} class tank locomotives.
 In 1936, the Wairarapa railcars started doing the Wairarapa runs, decreasing the frequency of the express and ultimately leading to its cancellation in 1948.
 No named provincial express has operated on the Wairarapa Line since this time.

 In the 20th century, prior to electrification, W^{AB} and W^{W} class tank locomotives typically hauled suburban trains.
 Prior to full electrification, services beyond Taitā were hauled by DE class diesel locomotives.
-Full electrification saw duties shared between DM/D class "English Electric multiple units and carriage trains hauled by ED and EW class electric locomotives, the latter class ordered for the Wellington electrified network when the Hutt Valley electrification project was approved.
+Full electrification saw duties shared between DM/D class "English Electric" multiple units and carriage trains hauled by ED and EW class electric locomotives, the latter class ordered for the Wellington electrified network when the Hutt Valley electrification project was approved.
 The EDs were withdrawn by 1980 and EWs by 1983.